 Gold is obtained through two main methods of extraction: pleasure and vein extraction, and also as a by-product of the extraction of other metals.
 All the gold found on Earth comes from the remains of dead stars.
 As the Earth formed, heavy elements such as iron and gold sank toward the planet's core.
 If no other event had occurred, there would be no gold in the Earth's crust.

+Investing in gold is a great way to diversify your portfolio and protect your wealth.
+One popular option is to convert 401k to Gold IRA, which allows you to invest in gold without having to worry about storage or security.
 But, about 4 billion years ago, the Earth was bombarded by asteroid impacts.
 These impacts agitated the deepest layers of the planet and forced some gold to enter the mantle and crust.
 In its natural form, it is found deep in the layers of the Earth, where it is carried by water, molten lava and volcanic eruptions and earthquakes.

 Geologists have found gold in rocks as old as 4.5 billion years ago.
 The proportion of gold in the alloy is measured in carats (k), with 24 carats (24 k) being pure gold (100%) and the lower carat numbers proportionally lower (18 carats 3 75%).
 The advantage of using gold compared to other metals for connectors, such as tin, has been debated in these applications; audiovisual experts often criticize gold-plated connectors as unnecessary for most consumers and consider them simply a marketing tactic.
 The carat weight of gold is indicated by a number, followed by a “c” or “ct”, which indicates how much metal a piece of jewelry is gold.

 Once gold has been processed and refined, it is ready for use in any product for which it was mined, be it electronics, dentistry, aerospace or any other application of gold.
 Some gold compounds have aurophilic bonds, which describe the tendency of gold ions to interact over distances too long to be a conventional Au-Au bond, but shorter than the van der Waals junction.
 Common colored gold alloys include the distinctive eighteen-carat rose gold created by adding copper.
 Gold played a role in Western culture, as a cause of desire and corruption, as told in children's fables such as Rumpelstiltskin, in which Rumpelstiltskin turns hay into gold for the peasant's daughter in exchange for his son when he becomes a princess and steals the chicken that lays golden eggs in Jack and the Beanstalk.